easdf854/skibidininja74/README.md

 ## Hi there it's skibidininja
-I m currently working on a HTML/CSS website
+I'm currently working on a HTML/CSS website

 My current projects are...
 1.